Kalpna-Gahalaut/RTSeismo/README.md

 Figure 11: Figure shows the sample result of stress-induced pore pressure (Eqs.
 4 in Manuscript) in Timeseries.

-3.2 Module 2 Panel:
+**3.2 Module 2 Panel:**

 The Module 2 panel consists of two links: “Fault Stability in Planview and Plotting” and “Fault Stability in Timeseries and Plotting”.

-3.3 Fault Stability in Planview and Plotting:
+**3.3 Fault Stability in Planview and Plotting: **

-To compute and plot spatial variation of fault Stability the user has to click on “Fault stability in Planview and Plotting” and needs to provide parameters in popped up window (Fig. 12).
+To compute and plot spatial variation of fault Stability the user has to click on “Fault stability in Planview and Plotting” and needs to provide parameters in popped-up window (Fig. 12).

 ![image](https://github.com/Kalpna-Gahalaut/RTSeismo/assets/139765781/3481ce12-45f2-41b8-8c6b-63acbf785a7b)

 Figure 12:  Input Argument window which appears after clicking the highlighted link.

-3.3.1 Description of Input parameters are as below:
+**3.3.1 Description of Input parameters are as below:**

 Th – Dip of the fault